 The only negative here is that all of them happen exclusively at some days and hours, but it is worth paying attention, so read carefully our article about the best markets in Porto.

-We have written countless times about taking the tram #1, but that was back in the days when taking a tram ride was not a thing in Porto.
+I have written countless times about taking the tram 1, but that was back in the days when taking a tram ride was not a thing in Porto.

-Unfortunately, if you want to take the tram ride #1 these days you’ll have to wait for hours in line (I am not exaggerating) under the inclement sun (ok, maybe now I am exaggerating a little bit – it is not so warm in Porto!).
+Unfortunately, if you want to take the tram 1 these days you have to wait in line for a long time under the inclement sun (ok, maybe I am exaggerating a little bit – it is not so warm in Porto!).

 Then you’ll be inside a tram packed as a can of sardines where only a few lucky bastards get to be sit.
 Tough.

-Not to do in Porto: take a ride at the Guindais Funicular
+Not to do in Porto: use Guindais Elevator in both directions

-The Guindais funicular connects the areas of Batalha and Ribeira.
-There is nothing wrong with its use per se.
-In fact I might recommend it, if you are short in time, tired or have some sort of health physical problem.
-I will explain then, why it is in my opinion a not to do in Porto, at least in both directions.
+The Guindais Elevator connects the areas of Batalha and Ribeira, and there is nothing wrong with its use per se.
+In fact I recommend it, if you are short in time, tired or have some sort of health physical problem.
+It is actually a pretty ride and a fast way to go from the lower to the upper side of the city.

 Go down the stairs and get lost on in the everyday scenes, in the colours of the extended clothes, in the geometric shapes and the unexpected examples of urban art (namely, in Codeçal).
 Conquer the bridge of D.Luiz I at every step, every angle of vision.
 Return home with secrets of Porto, the kind of secrets that you really tell no one.